OUR HISTORY

 Sharon Methodist Church

-When extensive repairs were needed, the members decided to build a larger, new building in 1939, which opened its doors in 1942 for its first worship service, and several classrooms were constructed in the early 1950s.
-When termites were in discovered in 1962, the dream for the next building began and was paid for by 1965, with air conditioning to follow in the 1970s.
+When extensive repairs were needed, the members decided to build a larger, new building in 1939which opened its doors in 1942 for its first worship service, and several classrooms were constructed in the early 1950s.
+When termites were discovered in 1962, the dream for the next building began.
+It was paid for by 1965, with air conditioning to follow in the 1970s.
 A dedicated parsonage was then built on donated land largely by church members in the early 1980s, with the first full-time pastor living in the home by 1984.